TESTMECS/notebooks/README.md

 # 📓 Notebooks

-A collection of research notebooks exploring machine learning, physics, mathematics, and fractal interpolation functions.
+A collection of research notebooks exploring machine learning ideas.

 ## 📁 Project Structure

 `pub/` -> notebooks that I feel like stand on their own.
 You can check out the HTML versions here: [link](https://TESTMECS.github.io/)

-`backlog/` -> notebooks that I'm still working on.
-Some of them are still jupyternbs so you can check out the outputs.
-Goal is to convert to Marimo Notebooks so that they can be run as simple scripts.

-`backend/` -> Simple FastAPI for viewing the public notebook HTML outputs.
-Those that use torch cannot be modified.
-TODO: Add tagging on index page for modifiable notebooks.

 ## 🚀 Quick Start